 In the last 2 years, we have captured more data than in the entire history of humankind.
 But that pales in comparison to the amount of uncaptured data that slipped away in the same period.
 We will never be able to capture every piece of data out there, but, with the evolution of technology, your organization has a unique opportunity – a responsibility, even – to be intentional about the data you are collecting, storing, and analyzing.

-Asking questions that matter and pivoting based on the answers will determine an organization’s ability to thrive in the digital age.
+This will determine an organization’s ability to thrive in the digital age.
 Once the questions are defined and prioritized, a data strategy helps outline methodological steps and creative ways to capture, store, and analyze required data.
 This is an information evolution from “What can the data I have tell me?” to “What data do I need to answer this critical question or solve this problem?”

 Some of the most valuable customer metrics – such as sentiment or personality – are now able to be measured through natural language processing (NLP).
 We are no longer constrained to basic reports that track easy to capture metrics like sales and clicks.
 There is an opportunity to dig into the emotional side of your brand by asking questions that truly seek to understand the customers you’re serving.